Giverny - village of lily ponds and paintings

-He had originally seen the village from the train.
+He had originally seen the village near the river Seine from the train.
 First he moved nearby and then rented and finally bought his home in Giverny.
-This was the settled part of his life where his paintings were finally being sold by his agent and where he was able to create some of the famous series of paintings of the same subject - many of those being local to Normandy or actually in the water gardens that he created at the back of his house.
+This was the settled part of his life where his paintings were finally being sold by his agent and where he was able to create some of the famous series of paintings of the same subject - many of those being of the French countryside local to Normandy or actually in the water gardens that he created at the back of his house.

 Monet's House and Gardens

-The house and gardens are run by the Fondation Claude Monet as a museum which is open in the summer months (April to October, closed on Mondays).
+The house and the water garden are run by the Fondation Claude Monet as a museum which is open in the summer months (April to October, closed on Mondays).
 The gardens were designed by Monet himself, who spent much time and thought on the displays and organisation.

 The Museum of Impressionism

-This important museum is also located in Giverny, along the main village road from Monet's house.
+This important museum is also located in Giverny, along the main village road from the Monet house.
 Originally known as the Musée d’Art Américain Giverny (American Art Museum), it has now been taken over by the local authorities and is called the Musée des Impressionismes.